Pilea Peperomioides Care

 PRO TIP: Be sure to rotate the plant frequently as Pilea peperomioides grow quickly and orient towards the light.

 The Pilea Peperomioides is known by many names, including the Chinese Money Plant, the UFO plant, or the missionary plant.
-Known for its unique pad-like foliage in an eye-catchingly bright shade of green, this plant has been popular in Scandanavia for years.
+Noted for its unique pad-like foliage in an eye-catching bright shade of green, this plant has been popular in Scandanavia for years.
 Cuttings of the plant were taken from its native China by a Norwegian missionary who helped propagate it in Europe and grow its popularity there.
 It's only become widely available in the USA in the past few years, but has quickly become a favorite of plant enthusiasts on this side of the world too.

 Pilea peperomioides is a low maintenance species that thrives in a bright spot near a window, but it is best to keep the plant out of direct sunlight as too much direct sun can cause the leaves to burn.
 However, too little light can cause the leaves to fade and the plant's overall health to suffer, so take time to find a spot that's just right.